How is Siliserh Lake a perfect secret picnic spot near Alwar?

 Amidst office rush hour, we drove our cheetah on NH-8 towards Jaipur.
 As we neared Hero Honda Chowk, the speed reduced from 70 kmph to 10 kmph and finally to stop-and-go traffic.
 Wasted 10 precious mins there.
 Damn.
-Start is slow.
+The start is slow.
 Slowly and gradually, we reached Manesar toll.
 Time read 9.10 am.
-Once we crossed toll, XUV picked up speed in triple digits and in a jiffy, we crossed IMT chowk and reached Dharuhera and took the road to Bhiwadi.
+Once we crossed toll, XUV picked up speed in triple digits, and in a jiffy, we crossed IMT chowk and reached Dharuhera, and took the road to Bhiwadi.
 Time read 9.30 am.

-Just before hitting the main Alwar-Sariska road, on the left side we saw an empty plot with a beautiful back drop of mountains.
-What else one needs, we had the time, energy, beautiful surroundings and camera.
-We climbed the wall, posed with Aravalis and tried our hands again with camera.
-For next 30 mins we ate up both battery and memory space of camera… beautiful memories.
+Just before hitting the main Alwar-Sariska road, on the left side, we saw an empty plot with a beautiful backdrop of mountains.
+What else one needs, we had the time, energy, beautiful surroundings, and camera.
+We climbed the wall, posed with Aravalis, and tried our hands again with the camera.
+For the next 30 mins, we ate up both the battery and memory space of the camera… beautiful memories.
 Captured.
 By the time we left it was 14.15 hrs.

-I wonder why we have boring office parties for so called team building.
+I wonder why we have boring office parties for so-called team building.
 Such short excursions to nearby destinations provide ample opportunities to bond with friends and colleagues and spend a full day together discovering the wild side of each other.
-I believe such trips develop stronger bonds which are difficult to snap.
+I believe such trips develop stronger bonds that are difficult to snap.

 There was a fresh and huge traffic jam at Hero Honda chowk and believe me everyone was going crazy including myself.
 Friday jam!
 Slowly and gradually we crawled, honking and dodging other cars to get in the moving lane of cars.
 Eventually, we reached Huda City center by 19.45 hrs.
 No more jams bhagwaan!
 Never had I imagined that it would take us almost 5 hrs to reach Gurgaon from Siliserh Lake.

 In spite of these teething traffic issues, the day was well spent with friends.
-Siliserh Lake was always close to my heart, but a new name has added in the list… Jaisamand Lake.
-Just a little push to tourism in Alwar, and this place could be well developed for tourists.
-Till it happens, lets keep this place unexplored from outside world.
+Siliserh Lake was always close to my heart, but a new name has added to the list… Jaisamand Lake.
+Just a little push to tourism in Alwar and this place could be well developed for tourists.
+Till it happens, let’s keep this place unexplored from the outside world.